AMindToThink/kahoot-gen/README.md

 # kahoot-gen
 ## Description
 Creating trivia questions can be a time consuming process.
 Manually creating multiple choice questions involves choosing a topic, thinking of aspects of that topic, turning those aspects into question/correct answer pairs, and generating false answers to the question.
-An automated program could use the knowledge graph of Wikidata to automate any of these steps.
-We intend to create a system that takes a topic from the user and generates questions relevant to the topic.
+We created an automated program to use the knowledge graph of Wikidata to take a topic from the user and automate the rest of the steps.

 # How to use:
 cd into kahoot-gen.